Should You Be Concerned About Arsenic in Rice?

 What Foods Have the Most Arsenic?

-Studies show that most of the arsenic in the American diet comes from meat, milk, poultry, pork, eggs, and seafood.
 Poultry is the worst offender.
 Some chicken exceeds the EPA safety limit for arsenic by 2,000%.
 Meat and poultry are high in arsenic because animal feed and the antibiotics and intestinal parasites drugs regularly given to animals contain high amounts of this element.
 The arsenic then accumulates in the flesh of the animals.

-Bone broth, beer and wine, and commercially-available juice and mushrooms contain high levels of arsenic.
+Bone broth, beer and wine, and commercially-available juice and mushrooms also contain high levels of arsenic.
 Rice and cruciferous vegetables can also have high amounts of arsenic depending on where they are grown.

 Because the amount of arsenic varies greatly from sample to sample depending on where and how the food is produced, it is technically impossible to list foods according to their arsenic levels; however, meat, milk, poultry, pork, eggs, seafood, bone broth, mushrooms, rice, wine, and juice have consistently tested with the highest amount of arsenic of all foods.